 - Preheat the oven to 425 degrees F.

-- Once the turkey is prepped and ready to roast. (according to the instructions above or in the recipe card) Place turkey in the lower third of the oven and roast at 425 degrees F for 45 minutes.
+- Roast the turkey.
+Once the turkey is prepped and ready to roast (according to the instructions above or in the recipe card) place turkey in the lower third of the oven and roast at 425 degrees F for 45 minutes.

 - Baste turkey 3-4 times during this roasting process.

-- 30 minutes prior to the turkey being done, start checking the temperature of the turkey in the thickest part of the thigh.
+- Check the temperature.
+30 minutes prior to the turkey being done, start checking the temperature of the turkey in the thickest part of the thigh.
 Remove turkey from the oven when the thermometer reads 160 degrees F.

-- Cover turkey with a tin foil tent and let sit for 30 minutes.
+- Let it rest.
+Cover turkey with a tin foil tent and let sit for 30 minutes.
 This will allow the juices to redistribute and also continue ‘cooking’ the turkey.
-Safe temperature to serve is 165 degrees F for the thigh and 180 degrees F for turkey breast.
+Safe temperature to serve is 165 degrees F for the thigh and 170 degrees F for turkey breast.

 - Slice and serve!